Roy Plomley: Desert Island Discs

-In 1941, he devised the BBC Radio series Desert Island Discs.

-It was created on a cold November evening while Plomley was contemplating ideas and deciding whether to retire to bed or not.
-In the cottage (now replaced) he was living in at the time at Little Bushey Lane, Bushey, Hertfordshire, he wrote to Leslie Perowne, who was in charge of popular record programmes.
-He had a favourable reply and so, in his little back bedroom/study he set out his ideas with the names of personalities to be invited to participate.
+In November 1941, Plomley devised the BBC Radio series Desert Island Discs.
+The idea spontaneously came to him one evening while at home, and he wrote to Leslie Perowne, who was in charge of popular record programmes.
+He had a favourable reply and so he set out his ideas with the names of personalities to be invited to participate.
 In those days of WWII every BBC Radio show was scripted by Plomley and submitted for censorship.

-In January 1942 the first of a series of eight weekly programmes was broadcast.
+On 29 January 1942, the first of a series of eight weekly programmes was broadcast.
 Each show consisted of an interview with a celebrity, interspersed by the guest's choice of music.
 His contract was renewed for a further 15 shows.
 In the end he presented 1,791 editions of the programme stretching over 43 years.
 Its success was attributed to his skill as an interviewer and to his meticulous research.

-Plomley was succeeded as presenter by Michael Parkinson (1985–1988), then by Sue Lawley (1988–2006), Kirsty Young (2006—2018) and most recently by Lauren Laverne.
+Plomley was succeeded as presenter by Michael Parkinson (1986–1988), then by Sue Lawley (1988–2006), Kirsty Young (2006–2018) and most recently by Lauren Laverne.
 Desert Island Discs is the second longest-running radio programme in the world (after the Grand Ole Opry), and it is still running.

 Until late September 2009, unlike many other BBC radio programmes, Desert Island Discs was unavailable for Listen Again on the BBC website.
-This was because, when Roy Plomley devised the programme, he was a freelance producer, and it had been argued therefore, that the 'format rights' of the programme belonged to him rather than to the BBC.
+This was because when Roy Plomley devised the programme he was a freelance producer, and it had therefore been argued that the 'format rights' of the programme belonged to him rather than to the BBC.
 At his death, those 'rights' passed to his widow, and the BBC were subsequently unable to negotiate the right to include Desert Island Discs in their Listen Again offering.
 It was announced on 27 September 2009 that an agreement had been reached with the family as to payment of royalties and it would be available via iPlayer.